dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9-release-candidate-1.md

 > [!VIDEO 7fc32183-7342-4e79-a30a-c977e5b1d005]

 > [!NOTE]
 > These .NET Aspire dashboard commands are only available when running the dashboard locally.
-They are not available when running the dashboard in Azure on ACA.
+They are not available when running the dashboard in Azure Container Apps.

 ### Container networking